btcpayserver/btcpayserver-doc/docs/UseCase.md

 * Saving time (easy integration with popular e-commerce platforms)
 * Protecting themselves from interference in their business (self-sovereignty)

-### Online Stores
+### Online stores

 Merchants selling goods or services over the internet, usually pick an online e-commerce plugin we offer for multiple popular e-commerce platforms [WooCommerce](WooCommerce.md), [Shopify](/Shopify.md), [PrestaShop](/Prestashop.md), [Magento](/Magento.md) [Drupal](Drupal.md), [Shopaware](https://github.com/lampsolutions/LampSBtcPayShopware) or other.
 Install a plugin for the CMS of your choice, and connect it to a self-hosted BTCPay or the one hosted by a third-party.

 BTCPay Server's checkout is no different to any other payment gateway.
 The customer gets an invoice.
 They pay it by scanning a QR code or by copy-pasting the amount and the bitcoin address.
 When their payment is confirmed, you're notified via the e-commerce software, and can ship the item.

-### Physical Store
+### Physical stores

-For brick and mortar stores, BTCPay Server has a [web-based Point of Sale](./Apps.md#point-of-sale-app).
-Similarly to the online store, the customer is presented with an invoice that he can pay on the spot.
+For in-person retailers, BTCPay Server has a [web-based Point of Sale](./Apps.md#point-of-sale-app).
+Similar to the online store, the customer is presented with an invoice that he can pay on the spot.
 The **POS app** can be run on any web-connected device.

 Take a look at [our demo POS app](https://mainnet.demo.btcpayserver.org/apps/3utBTfSKkW4gK7aQMd2hW5Bh9Fpa/pos).

 ## Self-sovereign individuals

 **Privacy-minded individuals** can use BTCPay Server internal wallet for their everyday bitcoin transactions without providing a private key.
-For self-hosted servers, the [internal wallet](./Wallet.md) relies on a full node, significantly enhances the privacy.
+For self-hosted servers, the [internal wallet](./Wallet.md) relies on a full node, significantly enhancing privacy.
 [Hardware wallet integration](./HardwareWalletIntegration.md) allows the usage of a hardware wallet with a [full node](https://en.bitcoin.it/wiki/Full_node) and avoids leaks to a third-party server.

-## Freelancers & Bill Pay
+## Freelancers & bill pay

 **Freelancers** can *request* for payment by sharing a [Payment Request](./PaymentRequests.md).
-Content and appearance of the payment request is customizable.
+The content and appearance of the payment request is customizable.
 With or without expiry, customers can pay the request at any time.
 BTCPay Server automatically updates the exchange rate when the customer pays the payment request when it's convenient for them.
 Merchants or freelancers can use payment requests for bill pay services.
-Payment requests can even be used to quickly request money from friends.
+Payment requests can even be used to quickly request money from friends quickly.

 Merchants can *provide* payment by sharing a [Pull Payment](./PullPayments.md).
-This is a long lived payment offer that the freelancer can pull funds from at their convenience.
+This is a long-lived payment offer that the freelancer can pull funds from at their convenience.
 The merchant can specify the total amount and approve partial or a full request for payment.

-## Charities, non-profits and content creations (Donations)
+## Charities & non-profits

 Charities, non-profits, content creators, and other organizations that want to accept bitcoin donations in a more private way than the traditional static bitcoin address method can utilize the [Pay Button](./WhatsNext.md#creating-the-pay-button), [POS app](./WhatsNext.md#creating-the-point-of-sale-app) or [Crowdfunding app](./Apps.md#crowdfunding-app) for a better user experience.